adit-negi/GameOfPapers/readme.md

-# Game Of Papers - A reccomendation system for research papers.
+# Game Of Papers - A recommendation system for research papers.

 ## Use the model using the transformer library
 Easiest way to get started with the model is using it with the transformers library